Nico-Rab/sae23.github.io/README.md

 # Ventilometer Web Application

 ## Overview
-This web application displays real‐time and historical wind data (“ventilometer”) for first‐year R&T (Networks & Telecommunications) students.
+This web application displays real‐time and historical wind data (“ventilometer”) for first‐year Networks & Telecommunications students.
 It maps the primary and secondary residences of each student, retrieves daily wind information via the OpenWeather API, stores all data in a MySQL database, and presents both current and historical wind conditions for each student.

 ## Features
 - **Data Input & Storage**